-10 Best Ways to Free Up Space on Mac
+How to Free Up Disk Space on Mac: 10 Essential Tips

 If you're reading this, you may have experienced the frustration of not having enough storage space to update your macOS or upgrade software.
-When your hard drive is almost full, it can also affect the performance of your Mac.
-Maybe you don't have enough room to download the latest movie you've been eager to see, and you're out of options on which files to remove.
-Do you want to know how to gain more storage on your Mac?
-Keep reading.
-Here, we'll share 10 effective methods for freeing up space on your Mac's hard drive.
+A nearly full hard drive can impact your Mac's performance and limit downloads.
+If you're looking for ways to gain more storage on your Mac, read on.
+This article shares 10 effective methods to free up disk space on your Mac.

 Let's get started.

 How to Check Free Disk Space on Mac

 First, let's check how much free space you have left.

 - Click the Apple menu > General > Storage.

 - Wait a few seconds and you will see a colored storage bar.

 - Hover your mouse over the light gray section and you can see how much free space is left.

 How Much Free Space Should I Have on My Mac?